MorrisMA/RTFIFO/README.md

 changed from a wire to a reg.
 This change cleared up the ISim access violation exception.
 Resynthesizing to module yielded the same results.
 Apparently synthesis is more tolerant than ISim.

+## Update 2 - 15 Mar 2015
+Completed the self-checking testbench.
+Found two errors in the microprogrammed SM implementation: (1) width of the summer set to match the width of the BRAM address instead of the required width of the FIFO address; (2) used to wrong signal to create the delayed output register write strobe.
+Also found one error in the standard SM version, after synchronization with the microprogrammed version: the FIFO select signal had been left out of the address for the FIFO RAM.
+Both versions now pass the testbench, and have a state diagram that matches the original implementations.